concawe/LNAPL-Toolbox-/www/04_LNAPL-Persist/Tier_3/LNAPL-Persist_Tier-3.md

 <h3><b> Example of LNAST Output Data </b></h3>

+Images reproduced courtesy of the American Petroleum Institute from LNAPL Dissolution and Transport Screening  Tool, version 2.0.4, February 2006

 After performing the selected calculations, LNAST allows users to display results to the screen, create a report, or export the results.

 <p align="center">